Worker cooperative: Internal Capital Accounts/Member Buy-Ins

-Internal Capital Accounts (ICA's), also known as Member Buy-Ins, are shares of capital distributed equally and exclusively to workers.
-They act as a mandated buy-in loan to the cooperative that generates financial return over time in the form of interest.
-ICA's are typically equal to a specific term's wages, like an annual salary, that is given a fixed rate of return that is not directly tied to the cooperative's losses or profits.
+Internal Capital Accounts (ICAs), also known as Member Buy-Ins, are shares of capital distributed equally and exclusively to workers.
+They act as a mandated buy-in loan to the cooperative that generates a financial return over time in the form of interest.
+ICAs are typically equal to a specific term's wages, such as an annual salary, and are given a fixed rate of return that is not directly tied to the cooperative's losses or profits.

 Cooperatives in low-income communities often raise donations to assist workers in meeting the ICA Buy-In requirement, as in the case of the Mariposa Food Coop.
-This method of financing is one of the most prominent due to its high rates of success in maintaining financial stability for cooperatives.
-When the cooperative allocates profits, a significant portion are paid back to the workers through these capital accounts.
-The Mondragon Corporation utilizes a 10-20-70 system, in which 10% of profits are placed into community development and infrastructure programs, 20% back into corporate reserves, and 70% into individual capital accounts.
+This method of financing is one of the most prominent due to its high rate of success in maintaining financial stability for cooperatives.
+When the cooperative allocates profits, a significant portion is paid back to the workers through these capital accounts.
+The Mondragon Corporation utilizes a 10–20–70 system, in which 10% of profits are placed into community development and infrastructure programs, 20% are placed back into corporate reserves, and 70% are placed into individual capital accounts.

-In certain cases, like the Mumbai Tiffin Box Supplier's Association in India, Member Buy-In's allow cooperatives to become completely financially independent from other sources of investment.
+In certain cases, such as the Mumbai Tiffin Box Supplier's Association in India, Member Buy-Ins allow cooperatives to become financially independent from other sources of investment.

-Committed Capital/Preferred Stock
+Committed capital/preferred stock

-Committed Capital, also known as Preferred Stock, are shares of capital offered to external accredited investors that are not a part of the cooperative.
-In order to maintain workers' ownership over the firm's decisions, these external investors have limited to no voting rights within the cooperative.
-Committed Capital often have non-guaranteed rates of return.
-However, Equal Exchange, a U.S.-based worker cooperative, offers preferred stock that still ensures at least a 5% return rate even during periods of economic recession.
+Committed capital, also known as preferred stock, is capital offered in shares to external accredited investors who are not a part of the cooperative.
+In order to maintain workers' ownership over the firm's decisions, these external investors have limited or no voting rights within the cooperative.
+Committed capital often has non-guaranteed rates of return.
+However, Equal Exchange, a US-based worker cooperative, offers preferred stock that still ensures at least a 5% return even during periods of economic recession.

-Because the communal ownership model of cooperatives makes it difficult for investors to determine the credit and reliability of their investments, they often rely on close analysis of the structure, management, and experience of each cooperative in order to decide in which one to acquire stock.
+Because the communal ownership model of cooperatives makes it difficult for investors to determine the creditworthiness and reliability of their investments, they often rely on close analysis of the structure, management, and experience of each cooperative in order to decide in which one to acquire stock.